Chukchi Plateau: USCGC Healy expeditions

 Since 2003, USCGC Healy has undertaken eight expeditions to the Chukchi Sea with researchers from the Center for Coastal and Ocean Mapping/Joint Hydrographic Center at the University of New Hampshire and the National Oceanic and Atmospheric Administration.
 The cruises investigated the bathymetry of the Chukchi Borderlands in order to inform discourse involving the potential ratification of UNCLOS by the U.S.

 The latest cruise (HEALY-1202), lasting from 25 August to 27 September 2012, traversed 11,965 km of the Arctic Ocean and mapped about 68,600 km2 of the seafloor.
-The Healy was equipped with multi-beam sonar devices and seismic measurement devices, and was manned by a 34-person scientific party and around 100 US Coast Guardsmen.
+The Healy was equipped with multi-beam sonar devices and seismic measurement devices, and was crewed by a 34-person scientific party and around 100 US Coast Guardsmen.
 The expedition collected 10,030 km (5,416 nm) of multi-beam sonar data.
 HEALY-1202 began in Barrow, Alaska, reached a northernmost point of 83° 32’ N, 162° 36’ W, and culminated in Dutch Harbor, Alaska.

 Prior to the Healy cruises, the foot of the slope of the US continental shelf was believed to lie at the margin of the Chukchi Plateau.
 The cruises revealed that the foot of the slope was significantly further north at 81° 15’ N and a depth of approximately 3,800 m–the boundary of the Northern Chukchi Borderland with the Nautilus Basin.

 In 2011 scientists aboard sea vessel, Marcus G. Langseth, ran tests to increase understanding of the geology, structure and history of the continental shelves running underwater off Asia and North America, and the Chukchi Borderland, an adjoining region of dramatic deep-sea plateaus and ridges some 800 miles from the North Pole.
 One test includes sending sound pulses to the seabed and reading the echoes.